A urologist explains the causes of a fish-like smell around the penis.

-For this article I consulted with David H.C.
-King, M.D., Medical Director, Urology Services, El Camino Hospital Los Gatos, regarding the causes and solutions to a fishy smell coming from the penis.
+David H.C.
+King, MD, Medical Director, Urology Services, El Camino Hospital Los Gatos, speaks about the causes and solutions to a fishy smell coming from the penis.

 Dr. King continues: “The foreskin always needs to be put back covering the head of the penis or else a painful condition called paraphimosis can occur, which traps the foreskin above the head of the penis.”